yoinknl/advanced-beginners-kafka-workshop/README.md

 The goal of the workshop is to familiarize developers with the core concepts of Kafka and provide them with their first hands on experience in setting up a local single broker cluster, creating a producer, a consumer and a kafka streams application.

+Prerequisites:
+- An IDE of your choosing
+- JDK 11
+- Maven
+- Docker and Docker Compose

 The workshop consists of three different modules:
 1. Kafka-producer: An application that sends/publishes data to Kafka
 2. Kafka-consumer: An application that reads/consumes data from Kafka